unjournal/unjournal_gitbook/readme/latest-updates/README.md

 # Latest updates

 {% hint style="info" %}
 We are putting updates on The Unjournal's progress (and calls to action).
-We aim to untegrate this with an email newsletter and social media.
+We aim to integrate this with an email newsletter and social media.
 {% endhint %}

 {% hint style="info" %}